Iron Fist (character): Avengers reform

 In the aftermath of Siege, Rand joins the newly reformed New Avengers.
 After finding out that Misty's pregnancy was false, Misty and Danny decide to move out of their apartment and live separately, but continue their relationship.
 During the "Shadowland" storyline, Danny later has an encounter with someone who is going by the name of Power Man.
 He and Luke Cage discover that the Power Man is Victor Alvarez, a survivor of a building that Bullseye blew up.
 Iron Fist becomes the new Power Man's mentor and the two become a team.
 During the "Fear Itself" storyline, Iron Fist and the Immortal Weapons are summoned to Beijing to close the gates of the Eighth City that are on the verge of opening.
 However, Danny is placed under mind control which creates a mystical interference with the ability of the Immortal Weapons to close the gate.
 He is then forced to battle his allies.
 Thanks to War Machine knocking him out, the mission is completed successfully.
 However, Doctor Strange realizes that Iron Fist is now an Immortal Weapon of Agamotto.
-During the "Avengers vs. X-Men" storyline, Iron Fist and Lei Kung bring Hope Summers to K'un-Lun to train as an Iron Fist, in order to defeat the Phoenix-possessed X-Men.
+During the "Avengers vs. X-Men" storyline, Iron Fist and Lei Kung bring Hope Summers to K'un-Lun to train as an Iron Fist, in order to defeat the Phoenix Force-possessed X-Men.

 Marvel NOW!

 In Iron Fist: The Living Weapon, Iron Fist is approached by a young monk named Pei, who tells him to return to K'un-Lun.
 Upon returning, Iron Fist discovers the city in ruins and Lei Kung dead at the hands of the One, a chi-powered robot who believed itself to be Danny's father Wendell Rand.
 Iron Fist is defeated by the One, but is rescued by his childhood friend Sparrow and the One's creator Fooh, who nurse him back to health and warn him that the One and Davos were working together to turn New York into New K'un-Lun.
 During Iron Fist's and the One's second confrontation, the One opens an artificial portal between Earth and the Heavens in an attempt to retrieve Wendell's deceased wife Heather Rand from the afterlife, the but Xian fire god Zhu Rong emerges in Manhattan to punish the mortals for upsetting the universal order.
 By focusing his chi energy into his fist and launching himself into Zhu Rong, Iron Fist defeats the fire god.
-Meanwhile, Davos attempts to take the power of the Iron Fist from a reborn Shou-Lou, but is stopped by Pei, who gains the power of the Iron Fist to defeat Davos and revive Shou-Lou, naming his adolescent reborn form "Gork".
+Meanwhile, Davos attempts to take the power of the Iron Fist from a reborn Shou-Lao, but is stopped by Pei, who gains the power of the Iron Fist to defeat Davos and revive Shou-Lao, naming his adolescent reborn form "Gork".
 As the youngest person to ever bear the mark of the Iron Fist, Pei is subsequently taken in by Danny as his ward.
 In the Marvel NOW! era, Iron Fist rejoins Luke Cage as the Heroes For Hire, having been employed by Boomerang to arrest his former colleagues in the Sinister Six.